Embedded Mode is supported on Windows IoT Core and Windows IoT Enterprise. Embedded Mode enables:

 Once the device has restarted, your Background Application will start automatically.
-The Embedded Mode service which manages Background Applications can take a few minutes to start.
-The embedded mode service will monitor Background Applications on the startup list and make sure they get restarted if they stops.
-If a Background Application stops several times in a short period of time it will no longer be restarted.
+The Embedded Mode service that manages Background Applications can take a few minutes to start.
+The embedded mode service will monitor Background Applications on the startup list and make sure they get restarted if they stop.
+If a Background Application stops several times in a short period of time, it will no longer be restarted.

 To remove your Background Application from the startup list type: